Kim Levin

 Kim Levin is an American art critic and writer.
 Levin was a regular contributor to The Village Voice from 1982 to 2006.
 Since 2007 she has been contributing regularly to ARTnews.

 Levin worked as a correspondent to Opus International from 1973-1977.
 From 1980-1994, she was a correspondent at Flash Art.
 She also worked as a contributing editor for Arts Magazine from 1973-1992.
 Levin has also contributed to the publications; Parkett, Artstudio, Sculpture and VOIR, among others.
 Her essays are also in books and exhibition catalogues.
-Kim Levin received a B.A. from Vassar College and an M.A. in Egyptian Archaeology from Columbia University, Department of Art History and Architecture.
-She continued PhD course work at the New York University Institute of Fine Arts.
+Kim Levin received an A.B. from Vassar College and an M.A. in Egyptian Archaeology from Columbia University, Department of Art History and Architecture.
+She continued Ph.D. course work at the New York University Institute of Fine Arts.